Low Carb Fried Chicken

 Yes, it does.
 Traditional fried chicken does have carbs when it’s made with flour, cracker crumbs, panko, or breadcrumbs.
 Or any combination of those items.
 This keto or low carb fried chicken is made with almond flour.
 Cooked in hot oil the almond coating makes for a crispy coating that even carb-aholics will enjoy.
 Ask my kids!

 I owe this one ALL to Erika’s Kitchen.
 Erika is a blogger friend of mine who started her own low carb condiment business.
 Somehow fried chicken came up in our conversations,(yes food bloggers ARE weird!) and she suggested I try her recipe.
 I did and DANG she was right, it makes damn delish fried chicken.
 And it’s low carb.

-When I made the recipe I doubled the batch and made some to take on our trip to Seward to see Orca Whales.
+When I made the recipe I doubled the batch and made some to take on a road trip.
 It made phenomenal low carb, road trip eats along with all the other Low Carb Road Trip Snacks I packed.
 Although I will say the coating wasn’t as crisp and crunchy as it was when the chicken was fresh, I still liked it.